1964 Atlantic hurricane season: Systems

-Tropical Storm One
+Unnamed June tropical storm

 A disturbance that moved out of the Intertropical Convergence Zone (ITCZ) developed into a tropical depression to the east of British Honduras (modern day Belize) on June 2.
 Moving slowly northward to north-northeastward across the Caribbean Sea and Gulf of Mexico, the depression failed to intensify significantly.
 Shortly after 12:00 UTC on June 6, it made landfall just south of Cedar Key, Florida, with winds of 30 mph.
 Early the following day, the depression emerged into the Atlantic Ocean near Jacksonville and began to strengthen and move northeastward.
 While located offshore South Carolina on June 7, the system became a tropical storm.
 Further deepening occurred slowly, with the storm peaking with winds of 70 mph late on June 9.
 By June 11, it was absorbed by an extratropical low while located about 350 mi south-southeast of Sable Island in Nova Scotia.

 The storm brought local flooding to portions of western Cuba and the Southeastern United States.
 Some areas in North Florida experienced considerable damage from strong winds and hail associated with thunderstorm, particularly in Cross City.
 Damage in the Jacksonville area alone was over $300,000.
 A few gale warnings were issued between Myrtle Beach, South Carolina, and Nags Head, North Carolina.
 More than 8 in of rain in the former resulted in inundated streets and overflowing streams.
 Additionally, about 20 in of water covered streets in downtown Conway, South Carolina.
 Overall, the storm caused about $1 million in damage.

-Tropical Storm Two
+Unnamed July tropical storm

 A low-pressure area formed near Columbia, South Carolina, early on July 23 and became a tropical depression.
 Due to its association with a mid to upper-level trough through July 25, the depression may have been a subtropical cyclone, though such a classification could not be confirmed prior to when satellite imagery became routine.
 The depression moved east-northeastward and emerged into the Atlantic near Kitty Hawk, North Carolina, early on July 24.
 Several hours later, the depression intensified into a tropical storm.
 Based on ship data and baroclinic intensification, the storm likely peaked with maximum sustained winds of 60 mph just before becoming extratropical about 205 mi of Nantucket, Massachusetts, around 12:00 UTC on July 26.
 The extratropical remnants moved northeastward towards Atlantic Canada, until another extratropical cyclone absorbed it near the south coast of Newfoundland late on July 27.